Marvellous-Codeworks/Homepage/docs/TMS/faq.md

 ### A tab I was working on got suspended unexpectedly.
 How do I prevent this?

 The fastest options:
-- **Pin the tab** — pinned tabs are excluded from auto-suspension by default.
+- **Pin the tab**: pinned tabs are excluded from auto-suspension by default.
-- **Right-click the tab → TMS → Pause** — pauses auto-suspension for that tab until the next reload.
+- **Right-click the tab → TMS → Pause**: pauses auto-suspension for that tab until the next reload.
 - **Add the URL to the never-suspend list** in Settings → Suspend → Never suspend.

 ### I lost tabs after a browser restart.
 Can I recover them?

-First check [Session Management → Recent sessions](./pages/session-management#recent-sessions) — TMS automatically creates a restore point at browser start, so your tabs are very likely already there.
-If not, see the [guide for recovering lost tabs](./tgs-recover-lost-tabs) (archived from the original TGS project) — the recovery steps still apply.
+First check [Session Management → Recent sessions](./pages/session-management#recent-sessions), TMS automatically creates a restore point at browser start, so your tabs are very likely already there.
+If not, see the [guide for recovering lost tabs](./tgs-recover-lost-tabs) (archived from the original TGS project), the recovery steps still apply.

 If you lost tabs that were inside **Chrome Tab Groups** after a Chrome 149 update, see the [dedicated post on this bug](../../blog/tms-tab-groups-chrome-149-bug) and try the one-click repair on the [Tab Health](./pages/tab-health#broken-tab-groups-after-restart) page.